Kokokakati/Kakatismita/README.md

 ## Lessons Learned

 Using the dataset one can perform a number of queries.
-In this project , I performed the necessary queries using limited columns required to get a clear picture of covid cases, deaths, vaccinations etc. in different countries during different time.
+In this project , I have performed the necessary queries using limited columns required to get a clear picture of covid cases, deaths, vaccinations etc. in different countries during different time.
 This indeed helped me boost my experience with SQL.